 I’m not sure, but I think this lion stuck its tongue out of me while I was taking the photo.
 The sculpture is one of two lions who guard the gate to the Swiss Court, the oldest part of the Hofburg Imperial Palace.

 The name of this Baroque building is Palais Schwarzenberg (Schwarzenberg Palace).
 You find it near the Lower Belvedere Palace.
 Johann Bernhard Fischer von Erlach and Joseph Emanuel Fischer von Erlach were the architects.

 In Vienna, a tobacco shop is called ‘Trafik’.
 There are lots of them spread all over the city.
 This one in the Wiedner Hauptstraße (Viennese street name) is pretty special.
 I guess it is the only blue coloured Trafik in Vienna.

 What else to see in Vienna?

-If you would like to read more about attractions in Vienna, have a look at the Vienna section of the blog Travelwriticus.com.
+Would you love to read more about attractions in Vienna?
+Have a look at the Vienna section of the blog Travelwriticus.com.